Header image courtesy of Paul Wong (Shutterstock)

 Its three-story atrium boasts everything from a contemporary art studio space and a ton of stylish cafés and bars for you to unwind, to the plentiful Instagrammable spots, such as a series of murals, the mottled stairs, and the verdant rooftop park.
 This beautifully-restored building also houses many tech start-ups like Unspun, which produces customised and made-to-order denim jeans.
 Be prepared to spend an artful and invigorating day there.

 The Mills, 45 Pak Tin Par Street, Tsuen Wan | (+852) 3979 2300

 Located in the heart of Tsuen Wan, Discovery Park is the ideal destination for families with kids and infants.
 With an area of over 630,000 square feet, the renowned family-friendly mall is equipped with excellent facilities, such as well-decorated nursery rooms with separated diaper-changing areas to allow multiple families to use simultaneously, as well as partitioned breastfeeding rooms designated for mums.

-Definitely unmissable for children is the enormous and free-admission indoor playground on the ground floor atrium.
+Unmissable for children is the enormous (and free!) indoor playground on the ground floor atrium.
 Children are welcome to run, jump, climb, crawl, and slide with their peers on the shoe-free rubber mats.
 And if your little ones have a penchant for films, Candy Park by Cinema City is a good place to go.
-As the first-ever kids’ cinema in Hong Kong, it has launched the connected parent-child seats for you to cuddle up with your kids during the films.
+As the first-ever kids’ cinema in Hong Kong, it has launched connected parent-child seats for you to cuddle up with your kids during the films.

 Tsuen Wan Park, 59 Wing Shun Street, Tsuen Wan | (+852) 2408 9592